laurensdewaele/tenso-mobile-app/android/fastlane/README.md

 fastlane android beta
 ```
 Deploy a new beta version to Google Play
-### android deploy
+### android release
 ```
-fastlane android deploy
+fastlane android release
 ```
-Deploy a new version to Google Play
+Release a new version to Google Play

 ----